Custom domain setup

 If you want to set up your custom domain yourself, following the instructions below.

-We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup example and Network Solutions DNS Setup Example.
+We have also provided a more detailed examples for two domain registrars – see GoDaddy DNS setup instructions and Network Solutions DNS Setup Example.
 Even if you are using a different domain registrar, you might still find these two examples helpful.

 First set up a canonical name (CNAME) of www for your DNS servers which points to sites.wildapricot.org.